tach2004/JUDO-ZEWA-iSafe-Rest-API/README.md

 * In the HACS GUI, select "Custom repositories"
 * Enter the following repository URL: https://github.com/tach2004/JUDO-ZEWA-iSafe-Rest-API
 * Category: Integration
-* Now search in hacs for JUDO-ZEWA-iSafe-Rest-API, click on it and press the button at the bottom right “download”
+* Now search in hacs for JUDO ZEWA iSafe Rest API, click on it and press the button at the bottom right “download”
 * After adding the integration, restart Home Assistant.
 * Now press the button "Add Integration" in Configuration -> Integrations to install it in Home assistant.
-* Now under Configuration -> Integrations, "JUDO-ZEWA-iSafe-Rest-API" should be available.
+* Now under Configuration -> Integrations, "JUDO ZEWA iSafe Rest API" should be available.

 ### Manual install